volcano-sh/kubegene-website/content/docs/guides/genectl-command.md

 genectl is a command line interface for running commands against KubeGene.
 You can use genectl to submit your workflow and query the status of workflow execution.

 ## **genectl sub**
-submit gene sequencing workflow to kube-dag controller to execute.
+submit genome sequencing workflow to kube-dag controller to execute.

 It contains three subcommand: